 A later episode has Hawkeye point out that Henry is getting arthritis due to his age - a medical discharge for Henry, his ticket out - but Henry objects, saying he could do more good at the 4077th.
 It's questionable whether he would have been discharged at his post in Tokyo, but had he taken Hawkeye's advice there, he would have been home long before then.

 Hawkeye probably caused Wendell to be sent to prison.
 Wendell confessed to identity theft - he stole his brother's identification to enlist and Hawkeye reveals this to the MPs and has Wendell put under guard.
 Hawkeye then gives him the Purple Heart stolen from Frank, putting Wendell in possession of stolen property that Frank and Margaret would certainly report, worsening Wendell's situation as he would also have no explanation as to why he has a Purple Heart when his record would show he was hospitalised for appendicitis, an ineligible non-combat caused wound.

-In Frank's case he deliberately lied in order to get the medal by claiming he'd been wounded by a shell (which was actually an egg shell.)
+In Frank's case, he also twisted a non-combat injury (throwing his back out dancing with Margaret) into a Purple Heart, so the fact that he cheated his way into it makes the theft a little more sympathetic.
 And Hawkeye gave Wendell the Purple Heart because the kid was so obsessed with getting one to impress a girl back home.

 Not sure whether this is Fridge Brilliance or Horror, but Radar's Big Eater tendencies and his ability to stomach the mess tent's food is probably a result of growing up poor on a farm in Iowa.
 It's mentioned that it was just him, his mom, and his uncle working the farm, so there may not have been much food to go around.